 Heart palpitations are generally billed as an ER visit level 5, on a scale of 1 to 5.
 A higher level means a higher fee.

 Here is the median ER visit cost for the treatment of heart palpitations in every state, for patients with insurance.
 Goodbill calculates these costs by looking up hospitals' published prices for the standard CPT (Current Procedural Terminology) codes associated with each procedure and service.
-The 10 most expensive states are highlighted in red.
+Dark-red states are the most expensive.